-Diocesan Curriculum All curricula and guiding documents can be found at Catholic Schools - 2022-2023 DOR Curriculum - All Documents (sharepoint.com)
+Diocesan Curriculum All curricula and guiding documents can be found in SharePoint.

 Curriculum Organizational Chart Tight alignment between the written, taught, and tested curriculums across our schools will drive student success and unify our efforts for increasing student achievement.
 We approach unity through having clear objectives, congruent testing, changes in teaching, and systematic improvement.